adrianariton/adrianariton/GSoC_Matplolib.md

+# GSoC 2023 Matplotlib Bivariate ColorMap Proposal

-My name is Adrian Ariton, I am a first year student at Politehnica University of Bucharest and I am interested in the following Matplotlib project: Bivariate Color Maps.
+My name is **Adrian Ariton**, I am a first year student at **Politehnica University of Bucharest** and I am interested in the following Matplotlib project: Bivariate Color Maps.

 ## About myself